Credit: Brandon Barré

 Blue Magpie

-Blue Magpie takes Taiwanese cuisine to refined new heights in Arcadia.
-The menu showcases both beloved staples and unexpected innovations, from three-cup duck and mala popcorn chicken to fermented-rice short ribs and dragon whisker salad.
+Arcadia diners have a new reason to make a reservation, thanks to a Taiwanese restaurant that elevates comfort food into an art form.
+Blue Magpie’s menu showcases beloved staples and unexpected innovations, from three-cup duck and mala popcorn chicken to fermented-rice short ribs and dragon whisker salad.
 Named after Taiwan’s national bird, the restaurant’s interiors nod to cultural heritage while embracing modern elegance, with private dining rooms for intimate gatherings.
 Chef Leo Lo blends tradition with creativity, resulting in dishes that feel both comforting and new.
 Whether you’re exploring Taiwanese flavors for the first time or seeking a fresh take on favorites, Blue Magpie delivers an elevated dining experience worth traveling for.

 Location: Arcadia